 Advocate for others

 At its core, advocacy is all about creating change where and when it is needed most.
-And it’s really a group effort — after all, the more you work together on a cause or to problem-solve, the more likely you’ll be to succeed.
+And it’s really a group effort; the more you work together on a cause or to problem-solve, the more likely you’ll be to succeed.

 Want more ideas?
 Check out TODAY's list of simple acts of kindness that families can do together!